Robing00/PID-via-LFI/README.md

 2. Use the script with: **python3 PID-Scanner.py**

 ## Where could it be usefull:
 - There are many ways to find out running tasks/processes if yo have LFI.
 I find this to be a easy one to use.
 The annoying stuff is just to search for uncommon processes and it can take a long time.
-You could just use /proc/sched_debug to list all the runnable tasks and look up the processes there.
+You could just use /proc/sched_debug to list all the runnable tasks and look up the processes there (by script or just in burp).

 Here is an example of how it could be used in a HackTheBox room:
 - There is at least one Box in HTB where this script could be used.
 On this Box I found out, that there is a wordpress plugin which had a **_LFI vulnerability_**.
 The plugin was ebook-download and it could be used like this: